YOURLS/website/src/development/form-security.md

 ## Protect links with nonces

-If you’re performing actions based on the clicking of links, you can add a nonce to your links using `yourls_nonce_url()` which takes two parameters : the action name, and the URL.
+If you’re performing actions based on the clicking of links, you can add a nonce to your links using `yourls_nonce_url()` which takes two parameters: the action name, and the URL.

 Example: